FACE TIME

 The Grande Double Sonnerie can also be custom-made according to the wishes of its owner, ensuring absolute exclusivity.

 The presentation box itself continues the musical theme.
-Made of wood from the Risoud forest, famed for producing resonance spruce used in violins, it acts as a natural amplifier for the chimes of this watch.
+Made of wood from the Risoud forest, famed for producing resonance spruce used in violins, it acts as a natural amplifier for the chimes of the watch.

 Decoding Asia newsletter: your guide to navigating Asia in a new global order.
 Sign up here to get Decoding Asia newsletter.
 Delivered to your inbox.
 Free.